History

 The study of history is more than the survey of monarchies, colonies, industrialization and the dates of wars waged.

 Historians seek to understand the past and how it can impact the future of humankind.
 A truly interdisciplinary field that encompasses art, architecture, economics, philosophy, politics, technology and more, history is made every single day.
-At Emmanuel, explore the enormous variety of human experiences and how society has evolved from its past-or if it is destined to repeat it.
+At Emmanuel, you will explore the enormous variety of human experiences and how society has evolved from its past—or if it is destined to repeat it.

-View the 2022-2023 Academic Catalog to find course titles, numbers and descriptions.
+View the 2023-2024 Academic Catalog to find course titles, numbers and descriptions.

 Requirements for B.A. in History